GITSandeepP/datasciencecoursera/README.md

 # datasciencecoursera
-This is my first assignment for courser
+This is my first assignment for coursera